 Aim for specifics over generalities.
 In this profession, you need core skills in two areas: the material you teach as well as your training abilities.
 Our soft skills trainer resume sample includes the candidate’s qualifications in studying the emotional quotient as well as abilities that help her train effectively, such as listening and communication.

-Any resume’s format should serve to emphasize its content.
+Your resume format should serve to emphasize it’s content.
 Make your content easy to read by using spacing and headers to separate the various sections.
 Bullet points can break up important pieces of text into small portions a busy reader can quickly absorb.
 Your font should appear professional and not call attention to itself.
 A font size ranging from 10 to 12 points presents the best option for readability.